-I’m sure that somebody, somewhere, has probably come up with a similar dish and a similar recipe, but how these Plantain and Onion Fritters first came to me is quite a winding road.
+I'm sure that somebody, somewhere, has probably come up with a similar dish and a similar recipe, but the idea for these Plantain and Onion Fritters first came to me in my summer visit to Berlin.

-But back to this dish, and what does it have to do with Berlin?
-Allow me to introduce you to Kartoffelpuffer (also known as Reibekuchen and Kartoffelpfannkuchen), a classic German dish which I tried atop the iconic TV Tower in Berlin.
+What does this dish have to do with Berlin?
+Allow me to introduce you to Kartoffelpuffer (also known as Reibekuchen and Kartoffelpfannkuchen), a classic German dish that I tried atop the iconic TV Tower in Berlin.
 It reminded me of Latkes, and I am sure somebody smarter already knows if there is a connection, but I loved these amazing fritters.

 And then I wondered...
 Could I make them with plantains instead of potatoes?

 I tried, I experimented, gained a couple of pounds out of all that experimenting, and here we are.
 It did work.
-While clearly not tasting exactly like the potato version (as you would expect), the crispy, “oniony” fritters were pretty amazing.
-I am sure you’ll love them too.
+While clearly not tasting exactly like the potato version (as should be obvious), the crispy, "oniony" fritters were pretty amazing.
+I am sure you'll love them too.

 - 2 unripe plantains